Flying-Cork-Pittsburgh/custom-tables-crud/readme.txt

 * WordPress 4.6 or higher
 * PHP 5.6 or higher
-* [Carbon Fields](https://github.com/htmlburger/carbon-fields) 2.0 or higher (see the wiki section on [Carbon Fields](https://github.com/dmhendricks/wordpress-base-plugin/wiki#carbon-fields) for more info)
+* [Carbon Fields](https://github.com/htmlburger/carbon-fields) 2.0 or higher (see the wiki section on [Carbon Fields](https://github.com/piotrku/custom-tables-crud/wiki#carbon-fields) for more info)

 == Installation ==
-If you need tips on installing Node.js, Composer, Gulp & Bower, see [Installing Dependencies](https://github.com/dmhendricks/wordpress-base-plugin/wiki/Installing-Dependencies).
+If you need tips on installing Node.js, Composer, Gulp & Bower, see [Installing Dependencies](https://github.com/piotrku/custom-tables-crud/wiki/Installing-Dependencies).

 = Clone Repository =

 1. At command prompt, change to your `wp-content/plugins` directory.
-2. Clone the repository: `git clone https://github.com/dmhendricks/wordpress-base-plugin.git`
+2. Clone the repository: `git clone https://github.com/piotrku/custom-tables-crud.git`
-3. Renamed the newly created `wordpress-base-plugin` directory to your own plugin slug.
+3. Renamed the newly created `custom-tables-crud` directory to your own plugin slug.

 = Next Steps =

-See the [Getting Started](https://github.com/dmhendricks/wordpress-base-plugin/wiki#getting-started) documentation for further steps.
+See the [Getting Started](https://github.com/piotrku/custom-tables-crud/wiki#getting-started) documentation for further steps.

 == Frequently Asked Questions ==
 = Q. Why do I get the error "Warning: require( ... /autoload.php): failed to open stream: No such file or directory" when I try to activate it?
-A. You need to use the command prompt and [run Composer](https://github.com/dmhendricks/wordpress-base-plugin#composer) before this plugin will work.
+A. You need to use the command prompt and [run Composer](https://github.com/piotrku/custom-tables-crud#composer) before this plugin will work.

 = Q. What is Composer? =
 A. Composer is an application-level package manager for the PHP programming language that provides a standard format for managing dependencies of PHP software and required libraries.